Estimate poverty rates across borders using social media data

-This opportunity has been curated by the UNICEF Innovation Fund specifically for students in Data & Visual Analytics at Georgia Tech.
+This opportunity has been curated by the UNICEF Innovation.
 By successfully completing this project, you will be issued with a Certificate of Professional Development, certifying your skills in applying data to solve international development challenges.
 Students who submit extraordinary solutions may receive publicity in addition to seeing their solutions brought to life by the UNICEF innovation team.

 Innovation is vital to improving the state of the world's children.
 The speed at which global problems -- from disease outbreaks, to the global refugee crisis, to millions of out-of-school children -- disrupt the lives of children around the world is only getting faster.
 UNICEF innovates in order to stay agile and find solutions to the evolving challenges affecting all children."